-- 3.12 In the Impact Assessment which accompanied the Nuclear Safeguards Act, we considered an option where domestic safeguards arrangements only met IAEA obligations.
-We have now discounted this option as it does not meet the objectives of the confirmed government intention of a safeguards regime that will provide coverage and effectiveness equivalent to that currently provided by the existing Euratom regime - 3.13 International safeguards obligations are currently set and administered by the International Atomic Energy Agency (IAEA).
+- 3.12 International safeguards obligations are currently set and administered by the International Atomic Energy Agency (IAEA).
 The Euratom safeguards regime has arrangements that go beyond these international obligations, requiring more frequent reporting and inspections of nuclear sites.
 An alternative to safeguards arrangements which provide coverage and effectiveness equivalent to Euratom arrangements would be for the UK to establish a domestic regime which complied only with IAEA obligations.
-Whilst it is crucial that the UK meets international obligations to discharge the UK's international commitments, this would result in a lowering of safeguards standards, in terms of frequency of inspections and inspection requirements, within the UK once the Euratom regime no longer applies.
-Wanting to avoid the lowering of standards and its potential consequences led to the Government's stated intention to a new domestic civil nuclear safeguards regime with arrangements that will provide coverage and effectiveness equivalent to the existing Euratom regime. - 3.14 In the Impact Assessment which accompanied the Nuclear Safeguards Act, the costs and benefits of having safeguards arrangements which met only IAEA obligations were examined.
-Although it had lower monetised costs relative to Euratom because of less frequent and rigorous inspections, it was not the preferred option.
-It had the potential to diminish the UK's position as a global non-proliferation leader, as it could be seen as the UK weakening its safeguards commitments.
-The Act IA concluded that the benefits of preserving the UK's strong reputation and leadership in non-proliferation outweighed the minor additional administrative costs.

-3.15 In a letter to the House of Lords, the BEIS Parliamentary Under-Secretary of State outlined the Government's intention to;
+Whilst it is crucial that the UK meets international obligations to discharge the UK's international commitments, this would result in a lowering of safeguards arrangements within the UK once the Euratom regime no longer applies.
+It would also not meet the Government's stated intention to a new domestic civil nuclear safeguards regime with arrangements that will provide coverage and effectiveness equivalent to the existing Euratom regime. - 3.13 In the Impact Assessment which accompanied the NS Bill, the costs and benefits of having safeguards arrangements which met only IAEA obligations were examined.
+Although it had lower monetised costs relative to Euratom as a result of less frequent and rigorous inspections, it was not the preferred option, as it had the potential to diminish the UK's position as a global non-proliferation leader, as it could be seen as the UK weakening its safeguards commitments. - 3.14 In a letter to the House of Lords, the BEIS Parliamentary Under-Secretary of State outlined the Government's intention to;